AshishKapoor/sannty-in/data/blog/full-stack-dev.md

 title: Full Stack Development (Weekend Edition)
 summary: I have been a frontend dev in Mobile and Web.
 Craving to get the taste of backend.
 date: '2024-04-03'
-tags: ['full stack', 'web development', 'machine learning', 'artificial intelligence']
+tags: ['full stack', 'web development', 'machine learning']
 authors: ['default']
 draft: false
 ---